pie6k/react-native-dev-menu-on-touch/README.md

 ## Why?

 It's annoying to shake real device every time you need dev menu.
-Especially when you have hot-reloading disabled.
+Also - it looks quite awkward if you have co-workers sitting next to you and you shake your phone every 2 minutes.

 ## How to use